bdowlatshahiessf/bdowlatshahiessf.github.io/index.md

 ### CV

-I created a this web page to show off my CV.
+This page was created to show potential employers my current skill level in programming in general, focusing on Javascript and Mean Stack in particular.

 ### Code Projects